Ptonmi2016/Personal-Portfolio-Page/README.md

 # Personal-Portfolio-Page
-This is for HTML and CSS practice
+This is a Freecodecamp homework for recovering some HTML and CSS basics.

+Poorly designed, a simple one page layout, responsive, without using any frameworks.